Introduction to Different Types of Inverters

 Three Phase Inverter Circuit 180 Degree Mode of Operation

-In this operation, the time gap between the commutation of outgoing thyristor and conduction of incoming thyristor is zero.
-So the simultaneous conduction of incoming and outgoing thyristor is possible.
+In this operation, the time gap between the commutation of the outgoing thyristor and the conduction of the incoming thyristor is zero.
+So, the simultaneous conduction of incoming and outgoing thyristors is possible.
 It results in a short circuit of the source.
-To avoid this difficulty, 120-degree mode of operation is used.
+To avoid this difficulty, a 120-degree mode of operation is used.

 B) 120-degree mode

-In this operation, at a time only two thyristors conduct.
+In this operation, at a time, only two thyristors conduct.
 One of the phases of the thyristor is neither connected to the positive terminal nor connected to the negative terminal.
-The conduction time for each thyristor is 120 degree.
-The shape of line voltage is three stepped waveform and shape of the phase voltage is a quasi-square waveform.
+The conduction time for each thyristor is 120 degrees.
+The shape of the line voltage is a three-step waveform, and the shape of the phase voltage is a quasi-square waveform.

 Phase A